Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

 ***SOCIO-CULTURAL ENVIRONMENT***

 This represents the values, culture, beliefs, norms, and ethics of the society in which we operate.
 People are important to organizations both as human resources and customers.
 Their buying habits, buying capacities, tastes, preferences, and education affect what we offer and how we do business.
-We understand that our potential Recruits don’t have very high buying/spending capacities, that’s why we work really hard to not only offer free education but offer a stipend as well.
+We understand that our potential learners don’t have very high buying/spending capacities, that’s why we work really hard to not only offer free education but offer a stipend as well.
 This is a very different model for private institutions.
 Many firms and businesses change their production and marketing plans according to consumer demand.
 The social environment consists of the social values; concern for social problems like protection of the environment against pollution, providing employment opportunities, health care for the aged and old, etc.; consumerism, that is, indulging in fair trade practices to satisfy the market.
 The cultural environment represents the values and beliefs of society.
 These beliefs mold the attitudes of people and help business enterprises determine their need perception.
 The socio-cultural environment helps firms support the social and cultural values of society by encouraging fine arts projects, sports, communication media, donations to educational, religious, and charitable institutions, counseling centers, vocational and technical training centers, etc.

 ***TECHNOLOGICAL ENVIRONMENT***

 Technology refers to the application of scientific and organized knowledge to organizational tasks.
 Basically, technology includes inventions and innovations regarding techniques of production.
-But it’s not the only production: technology can be used in the way in which we communicate and recruit potential applicants.
+But it’s not the only production: technology can be used in the way in which we communicate and learner potential applicants.
 Technology is changing at a fast pace and the technological environment is dramatically affecting the business environment.
 You’ll hear a lot of people talk about how technology can disrupt an industry.
 Basically what this means is technology has the ability to change the game as we know it.
 Think about Uber, for example.
 In the old days if you wanted a private taxi there were about 10 steps to getting them to pick you up.
 Now, your ride is just 1 click away, thanks to some clever use of technology.
 Basically, disruptive technology takes the rule book and chucked it in the fire.

 ***DEMOGRAPHIC ENVIRONMENT***